-- Ability to walk in sandy, rocky and unstable shoreline conditions for 1 mile.
-(2 miles for Advanced Volunteers).
+- Ability to walk in sandy, rocky and sometimes unstable conditions for 2 miles.

 - Ability to maintain a calm demeanor in potentially stressful conditions.

 - Possess an interest and desire to engage with the public.